 There’s a great feeling in having your hardwood floors delivered to your home and knowing the last step is soon approaching.
 All that’s left to do is install your beautiful hardwood floors!
 There are two adhering options to consider before proceeding to the installation phase.
-You can either nail down your hardwood floors or glue down your hardwood floors.
-Seems like a simple choice, right?
+You can either nail or glue hardwood floor planks.
+It seems like a simple choice, right?
 It can be as long as you take time to understand a few things.
-Homes with a concrete subfloor should have their hardwoods glued down while a wooden subfloor allows for either option.
-The subfloor prep is especially critical for the glue down option.
-The glue down method means that the flooring is glued directly to your subfloor.
-The nail down method means that the flooring planks are nailed to your wood subfloor.
-While both of these methods get the job done, you need to read up on the details behind each option before you proceed.
-Let’s discuss the pros and cons before you install.
+Homes with a concrete subfloor should glue down hardwood floor, while a wooden subfloor allows for either option.
+Subfloor prep is especially critical for gluing hardwood floors.
+The glue down hardwood flooring method means that the flooring is glued directly to your subfloor.
+Nailing hardwood floors means that the flooring planks are nailed to your wood subfloor.
+While both of these methods get the job done, you need to read up on gluing vs nailing hardwood floors prior to installation.
+Let’s discuss the pros and cons before you get started.

-NAILING DOWN YOUR HARDWOOD FLOORS
+NAILING HARDWOOD FLOORS

-GLUING DOWN YOUR HARDWOOD FLOORS
+GLUE DOWN YOUR HARDWOOD FLOORING

 Article contributed by Kimberly Fairfax McPheron, Local Columbus Blogger